 The majority of the installation went OK, except they installed a used/busted expansion tank.
 When I called them to tell them to replace it, they, of course, disappeared.
 So I replaced it myself for another $40 total.

 It’s been almost two years since that installation, and I’m happy to say I haven’t had a single problem.

 This was the A.O.
-Smith Signature line that you can find at Lowes.
-It’s a bit louder than the Rheem units at Home Depot, but still a great water heater.
+Smith Signature line.
+It’s a bit louder than the Rheem units but still a great water heater.
 And it saves about $400 per year over the old conventional 50-gallon!

 I’ve mentioned the noise a couple of times now, so I thought I’d include this video I made comparing the noise levels so you can see what I mean –

 The Second Netzero House – Heat Pump Water Heater Install